 If you are not covered by OHIP or your OHIP card has expired, you will be charged for your hospital visit.
 If you receive any of these services, please see the cashier to make payment before you leave the hospital.

-Niagara Health System clearly disclaims all liability for the use of this information and for any claims, actions, demands or suits arising from such use.
+Niagara Health clearly disclaims all liability for the use of this information and for any claims, actions, demands or suits arising from such use.

-Niagara Health System does not assume, and is not responsible for any liability whatsoever arising from any person’s use of this website, including any decisions made about their personal health as a result of using this website.
+Niagara Health does not assume, and is not responsible for any liability whatsoever arising from any person’s use of this website, including any decisions made about their personal health as a result of using this website.